Change of measure up to a random time: Details

-Unfortunately, the above results do only provide sufficient but not necessary conditions for NFLVR until time $\sigma$.
-In fact there may exist other local martingale deflators than $(1/N_{\sigma\wedge t})$ which could be uniformly integrable martingales.
-Even though the structure of all local martingale deflators can be derived as in \cite{honest}, we cannot prove that they fail to be uniformly integrable martingales in general unless $N_\sigma>1$ almost surely, which is e.g.~the case for honest times, cf.~Lemma 3.3 in \cite{honest}.

 \s{Locally absolutely continuous change of measure} In this section we slightly change the general setup introduced in section \ref{notations}.
 We will no longer rely on the existence of a random variable $\rho\geq0$ to define $\q$, but instead we will only assume the existence of some non-negative $(\p,\G_t)$-martingale $(\tilde{\rho}_t)$ with expectation one.
 As before $(\rho_t)$ is the $(\F_t)$-optional projection of $(\tilde{\rho}_t)$.
-Moreover, we will assume that $(\Omega,\F,(\F_t)_{t\geq0},\p)$ is the natural augmentation of a probability space satisfying condition $(P)$ introduced in \cite{newkind}.\\
+Moreover, we will assume that $\F=\F_\infty:=\bigvee_{t\geq0}\F_t$ and that $(\Omega,\F,(\G_t)_{t\geq0},\p)$ is the natural augmentation of a probability space satisfying the Parthasarathy condition $(P)$, which can be found in the appendix.